Choose an Educational Goal

 California Community College Bachelor's Degree Program at Moorpark College

-The California Community Colleges Baccalaureate Degree Program was created to provide high-quality undergraduate education at an affordable price for students and the state.
-In 2021, the Education Code Section 78040 et seq. was amended to authorize the Board of Governors to establish baccalaureate degree programs in subject areas with unmet workforce needs.
+The California Community Colleges Baccalaureate Degree Program was established to provide students and the state with access to high-quality, affordable undergraduate education.
+In 2021, California Education Code Section 78040 et seq. was amended to authorize the Board of Governors to establish baccalaureate degree programs in disciplines that address unmet workforce needs.

 Associate Degree for Transfer - Associate in Arts for Transfer (AA-T) or Associate in Science for Transfer (AS-T)